2001 Spanish Grand Prix: Race

 On lap 49, a right-rear suspension fault caused Barrichello to lose control of his car and run into the turn seven gravel trap.
 He entered the pit lane for a new set of tyres and fell to seventh before returning to the pit lane to retire with a damaged suspension on his Ferrari the following lap.
 This promoted Montoya to third and Villeneuve to fourth.
 On lap 50, Irvine pulled off to the side of the circuit on the pit lane straight after losing engine oil pressure.
 Häkkinen had a 26-second lead when he made his second pit stop on the next lap.
-He exited the pit lane in the lead, 3.5 seconds ahead of Michael Schumacher, who lost 4.8 seconds over seven laps due to car vibrations and slower cars.
+He successfully overcut Michael Schumacher on his second attempt and he exited the pit lane in the lead, 3.5 seconds ahead of Michael Schumacher, who lost 4.8 seconds over seven laps due to car vibrations and slower cars.
 Button passed Marques for 15th and last on lap 52.
 Nine laps later, Coulthard slipstreamed Button's car, which he and Heidfeld were lapping for extra speed, and withstood Heidfeld's outside defence to move into sixth on the main straight entering turn one.

 In the final laps, Häkkinen extended his advantage over Michael Schumacher to 42 seconds as Schumacher slowed to try to finish second, and it appeared that the latter would win the race for the fourth consecutive year.
-However, just as Häkkinen began the last lap, his clutch failed unexpectedly on the start/finish straight due to a hydraulic leak.
-He had to drive slowly around the track before pulling off at the exit of turn seven, with smoke pouring and metal debris from his McLaren's rear Michael Schumacher was thus promoted into the lead, which he maintained to claim his third victory of the season and 47th overall.
-Montoya had his first Formula One race finish and maiden career podium in second.
+However, just as Häkkinen began the last lap, his clutch began to slip and then failed unexpectedly on the start/finish straight due to a hydraulic leak.
+He had to drive slowly around the track before pulling off at the exit of turn seven on the uphill run to Campsa corner, with smoke pouring and metal debris from his McLaren's rear.
+Michael Schumacher was thus promoted into the lead, which he maintained to claim his third victory of the season and the 47th of his career.
+Montoya took his first Formula One race finish and maiden career podium in second.
 On strategy, Villeneuve finished third, securing BAR's first podium since the team's debut in and his first since the 1998 Hungarian Grand Prix.
 Although he had brake and gearbox troubles, Trulli finished fourth.
 He was less than half a second ahead of Coulthard in fifth.
 Heidfeld completed the points scorers in sixth.
 Panis's stall at his first pit stop left him seventh.
 An understeer meant Räikkönen was eighth.
 Despite not finishing the race, Häkkinen was classified ninth.
 Alesi and Burti, the two-stopping Prost duo (with underpower steering), finished 10th and 11th.
 Verstappen finished 12th despite having to push harder to extract car performance due to front-end issues after his first pit stop.
 The Minardi pair of Alonso in 13th and Marques in 16th raced difficult-to-handle cars due to track conditions, while Marques experienced severe understeer that worsened throughout the race.
 They were separated by Benetton teammates Button and Fisichella in 14th and 15th.